syedyasirkamal/agileproject/README.md

 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/Pair%20Programming_Sprint%202_Yasir%20and%20Uriel.png)

 ### Test First
 > Our team is building our product test-first.
+Our team created 32 micro-scale unit tests in the test suite and they all pass.
 The list of tests and explanations can be found at this URL:
 >
 > https://github.com/syedyasirkamal/agileproject/blob/main/Sprint-1/tests/tests_chidolingo_main.py
 >